cynthiapinedoh79/p4_eterpoetic/README.md

 *(Write 4–6 lines summarizing purpose, audience, and primary benefit.)*

 **Core Technologies**

+1. HTML - Used to build the basic structure of the website.
+2. CSS - Styles the front-end to create a visually appealing design and enhance user experience.
+3. Balsamiq - Used to design wireframes and plan the layout of the site before development.
+4. JS -  Adds interactivity to the website, making the experience more dynamic and engaging for users.
-- Django (Python)
+5. Django (Python)
-- PostgreSQL (ElephantSQL)
+6. PostgreSQL (ElephantSQL)
-- Heroku Deployment
+7. Heroku Deployment
-- Cloudinary Static/Media Storage
+8. Cloudinary Static/Media Storage
-- Bootstrap or Tailwind CSS Frontend
+9. Bootstrap or Tailwind CSS Frontend

 ---